Table of Contents

 Circular saw has a popular brand name, Skilsaw.
 It is also a type of power saw.
 The blade has teeth that are 7 ¼ to 9 inches in diameter.
 These are the most common types of saws and can cut wood, metal, plastic, and many more.

 The electric circular saw has two types: worm drive and sidewinder.
 Sidewinders weigh, and torque is less than worm drive saw.
 The motion is rotational which helps it to cut.
-There are different types of blades that you can use to cross-cut when needing it, again for rip cut if you want it.
+There are different types of blades that you can use to cross-cut when needing it, again for a rip cut if you want it.

 Using a lever, you can fix the height of the blade.
 For adjusting the height move the shoe to the upward or downward direction and then lock the blade.
 But there is a limitation in the depth you should keep in mind.